+"...if I say a quarter of wheat exchanges with iron in a certain proportion, or the Value of a quarter of wheat is expressed in a certain amount of iron, I say that the Value of wheat and its equivalent in iron are equal to some third thing, which is neither wheat nor iron, because I suppose them to express the same magnitude in two different shapes.

-r the iron, must, therefore, independently of the other, be reducible to this third thing which is their common measure.".
+Either of them, the wheat or the iron, must, therefore, independently of the other, be reducible to this third thing which is their common measure."

 I've never forgotten this quote.

-If a certain amount of wheat is equal to certain amount of iron, it does not mean that one is the same as the other, but that they are equal to a third thing.
+If a certain amount of wheat is equal to a certain amount of iron, it does not mean that one is the same as the other, but that they are equal to a third thing.

 And this third thing is Value.
 Ok, so, Value.